On ghosts in the machine, humans for rent, and what a trained network cannot want

 III.
 The Wrong Question

 "Can AI be creative?" is the question that dominates every panel, every think piece, every conference keynote.
-It is the wrong question.
-Not because the answer is obvious — it is not — but because the question assumes a model of creativity that is itself the problem.
+It is the wrong question — because it assumes a model of creativity that is itself the problem.

 The model assumes: creativity is generation.
 The creative act is the production of something new.
 The author is the one who produces.
 Therefore: if the machine produces, the machine is the author.
 And if the machine is the author, the human is displaced.